Shay Mitchell, Anna Kendrick and More Dress to Impress at Vanity Fair Best Dressed Party

 Menswear-inspired fashion, feathers, metallic fabric, leopard print, puff sleeves—all of today's major trends made it to the party.
 Not only did the most fashionable celebrities demonstrate the appeal of the clothing we're loving, they added personal flair, calling us to rethink how to style or wear these looks.

-From Hollywood stars like Shay Mitchell to influencers like Hannah Brofman to models Jasmine Sanders, you'll swoon over this red carpet.
+From Hollywood stars like Shay Mitchell to influencers like Hannah Brofman to models Jasmine Sanders, celebrities wore their best garments, then toasted to great style with Perrier-Jouët champagne.

 Check out the best of the best dressed below!